maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

  <img alt="Kusatsu" src="{{ site.baseurl }}/public/images/japan2018/ks4.jpg" />
 </figure>

-We stayed at one of the most expensive onsen hotels in Kusatsu, called _[Onsen Boun](http://www.hotelboun.com/english/)_.
+We stayed at one of the most expensive onsen hotels in Kusatsu, named _[Onsen Boun](http://www.hotelboun.com/english/)_.
 The interior wasn't as good as in the pictures but the onsen was the real deal, and it was absolutely beyond expectations.
 (Sorry no photos...)

 <br>